Discover Homestay in Canada Water

 If you’re studying or working in central London, Canada Water could be the best place for your homestay due its easy commute and pretty locale.
 This location guide aims to help you make an informed decision on if it will suit you as a base for your trip to the capital.

 Part of the south-east Docklands community, Canada Water is less than 3 miles from Centre Point but is separated from it by the River Thames.
 Just one stop along from Canary Wharf, its central enough to benefit from city funding and will be part of a programme of gentrification implemented by the Mayor of London, Sadiq Khan.
 It makes for a great compromise between hectic, bustling city life and a pretty, tranquil place to live.

-What’s the typical accommodation type in Canada Water?
+What’s the typical Homestay accommodation in Canada Water?

 Most of the residences in Canada Water date from the 1980s and 1990s, so much more recent than much of the city – as prior to this, the area was largely industrial.
 You’ll find a couple of pockets of London’s traditional Victorian terraced houses as well as a handful of industrial warehouse conversions, but these are few and far between.
 New builds are springing up throughout the area, in the shape of flats, apartments and more modern townhouses.
 There’s also over 200 moored houseboats!

 Canada Water is considered a very safe district to live in and benefits from the police presence you’d expect in more central London areas.
 The odd incidence of petty crime or anti-social behaviour does happen, but primarily amongst school children and young people.
 Most residents here walk rather than rely on private transport, even in quiet periods and overnight.